Joryan/wzy/readme.md

 How to Depoly?
 1 install MongoDB on localhost
 2 install Nodejs
-3 depoly this application folder
-4 Run the dbCreated.js, which add some data into the DB 5 node ./bin/www    [it is set to http 80, not nodejs default 3000]
+3 depoly this application folder and run "npm install" to install the node_modules Lib 4 Run the dbCreated.js, which add some data into the DB 5 node ./bin/www    [it is set to listen on http 80 port, not nodejs default 3000 port]

 -------------------------------------
 How to Test?